Johnny Cash Sun Records discography: Singles

 The following are the singles released by Sun Records.
 Cash left Sun for Columbia in July, 1958.
 Sun continued to release singles through 1964.

 Sun recording history

 Between September 1, 1954, and July 17, 1958, Cash recorded several sessions at Memphis Sun Studios.
 The Sun singles and albums were recorded at the sessions described below; "master" indicates which take of a song was used for singles and albums.
-Any scholar may understand what this list means.